lanalayt/al-terraform-assignment/terraform-getting-started.md

 $ touch main.tf
 ```

-Paste the following lines into the file.
+Paste the following code into the `main.tf` file.

 ```hcl
 terraform {